 Combining the step-threshold method with a set of hidden Markov models resulted in a technique that could be used to estimate the migratory state of American Woodcock with a quantifiable level of accuracy.
 We found that the use of additional data streams allowed HMMs to fit the migratory movements of woodcock with lower error rates for several seasonal models.
 The most substantial improvement was among Type II errors for spring females (full: median 6.3%, range 2.0%–11.4%; base: median 52.1%, range 10.0–77.6%), although spring males also had some improvements in Type I error rates early in the season (full: median 8.3%, range 0–15.6%; base: median 15.6%, range 0–61.1%).
 These differences were mirrored by our migratory characteristics results, which found that spring females had the most substantial differences between the full and base models, with less pronounced differences for spring males and few differences for fall birds (Table 3).
 Individual variable results suggest that the improved error rates and classification of migratory characteristics seems to be due to several added data streams working in aggregate, with each individual variable having a reduced influence when used in isolation (Fig. 5).
 The three most important of these variables, ordinal day, latitude, and residence time, demonstrate how spatial and temporal variables can assist in delineating migratory and post-migratory states even for a species that has considerable overlap in seasonal ranges and migratory/non-migratory periods (Chapter 1 of this dissertation, Fish et al. 2024).

 Our results demonstrate that certain seasons, in particular spring female migration, are more difficult to accurately characterize using only step length and turn angle.
 The difficulties encountered with spring females are likely due to female woodcocks’ tendency to nest during spring migration, with continued migration following nest failure (Slezak et al. in press).
 Under this reproductive system, movement patterns of female woodcock during stopover may be very similar to those post-migration, which may lead to difficulties in discriminating among movement states based only on step length and turn angle.
 The addition of data streams, especially residence time, ordinal day, and latitude, increased the accuracy of the spring female model (Fig. 5), likely distinguishing among early, southerly nesting attempts that are prone to failure and resumption of migration and later nesting attempts which are less likely to have a subsequent migratory movement.
 While woodcock have an uncommon breeding system (Slezak et al. in press), this technique for refining HMMs may be useful for any migratory bird with lengthy stopovers and spatial overlap in their seasonal ranges.
-For example, Sora (Porzana carolina) use the Chesapeake Bay in Virginia, Maryland, and Delaware, USA, as both a breeding and a staging area during spring migration, and an HMM technique like ours could be used to differentiate between breeding and staging states based on movement characteristics (Duerr and Watts 2012).
+For example, Sora (Porzana carolina) use the Chesapeake Bay in Virginia, Maryland, and Delaware, USA, as a breeding and a staging area during spring migration, and an HMM technique like ours could be used to differentiate between breeding and staging states based on movement characteristics (Duerr and Watts 2012).
 This technique may be widely applicable to shorebirds and waterbirds, for which extended stopover and staging behaviors are common (Colwell 2010, Stafford et al. 2014), as well as facultative migrants (e.g. American Robin, Turdus migratorius) which encounter substantial overlap in their migratory, breeding, and wintering ranges (Vanderhoff et al. 2020).